 To determine the most dangerous roads in bad weather, we looked at roads with at least ten fatal accidents that occurred in rain, sleet/hail, snow, fog/smog/smoke, blowing snow, or freezing rain/drizzle.

-Richard Laycock is Finder’s insights editor after spending the last five years writing and editing articles about insurance.
+Richard Laycock is Finder’s NYC-based senior content marketing manager & insights editor, spending the last decade data diving, writing and editing articles about all things personal finance.
 His musings can be found across the web including on NASDAQ, MoneyMag, Yahoo Finance and Travel Weekly.
-Richard studied Media at Macquarie University and The Missouri School of Journalism and has a Tier 1 Certification in General Advice for Life Insurance.
+Richard studied Media at Macquarie University, including a semester abroad at The Missouri School of Journalism (MIZZOU).

 How likely would you be to recommend finder to a friend or colleague?